FabianVolkers/Foundations-of-Software-Engineering/challenges/ch-03-restaurants-textfile/README.md

 1. `index.html`

     This file is generated and served by server.py.
-It holds all the html for our rstaurants page.
+It holds all the html for our restaurants page.

 1. `restaurants.txt`